janis-commerce/sqs-consumer/README.md

 Logging levels follow [lllog](https://www.npmjs.com/package/lllog) levels.

+### Partial failure reporting

+To implement [Partial failure reporting](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#services-sqs-batchfailurereporting), you should add each message ID that fails using the method `addFailedMessage(messageId)`.

+The lambda will automatically return the failed messages formatted as expected.

 ## :zap: Usage with serverless (lambda)

 This package also exports a `SQSHandler` to easily integrate with AWS Lambda.